memgraph/docs/docs/reference-guide/storage-modes.md

 The imported data is residing on the disk, while the main memory contains two caches, one executing operations on main RocksDB instance and the other for operations that require indices.
-The cache used here is Memgraph's custom `SkipList` cache which allows multithreaded read-write access pattern.
+In both cases, Memgraph's custom `SkipList` cache is used, which allows a multithreaded read-write access pattern.

 ### MVCC